Moonchowdhur/gardening-plan-client/README.md

 - Install node module using `npm install` and setup environment variables and MongoDB and ensure MongoDB instance is running suceessfully.
 - To start the application in development mode using `npm run dev`.

+# Unique Feature:

+- added review section for users so they can check all reviews.

 # Features

 _User Profile_